exonum/exonum-doc/src/architecture/services.md

 Like smart contracts in some other blockchain platforms, Exonum services encapsulate business logic of the blockchain application.

-- A service specifies **the rules of transaction processing,** namely, how [transactions](transactions.md) influence the state of the service
+- A service specifies **the rules of transaction processing**, namely, how [transactions](transactions.md) influence the state of the service
 - The state transformed by transactions is **persisted** as a part of the overall [blockchain key-value storage](storage.md)